 Ask these leaders to make Canada a beacon of a humane global society.
-If the Canadian government wishes to help Newfoundlanders, it should not mean the skin off a seal’s back.
-Support for Newfoundlanders doesn’t have to mean support for the seal market.
+If Canadian leaders wish to help Newfoundlanders, it shouldn’t mean the skin off a seal’s back.
+Supporting Newfoundlanders doesn’t have to mean supporting the seal market.

 Tell them that we, along with people throughout the world, look forward to hearing that they will press for an immediate stop to the seal hunt.

 Several animal protection groups have promoted a so-called seafood boycott campaign.
 We do not see fish or other marine animals as seafood and we reject the notion that the public ought to use their capacity to eat fish as leverage in support of seals.
 Thus, we simultaneously oppose both Canada’s seal kill and humane groups selling out of the other living beings in Canadian waters.
 Seals are part of a diverse marine biocommunity which we respect in entirety.

 And the boycott, if it has any effect, may simply cause the fishing communities to pick up the financial slack by selling more seal pelts.